A Transformer-based Network for Deformable Medical Image Registration: Experimental Results and Discussion

-\textbf{Datasets} We have chosen LPBA40 \cite{2008Construction} and OASIS-1 \cite{Daniel2007Open} for experiments.
+We have chosen LPBA40 \cite{2008Construction} and OASIS-1 \cite{Daniel2007Open} for experiments.
 The LPBA40 contains 40 T1-weighted brain MR images, where 56 anatomical areas are segmented from each image.
 The OASIS-1 contains 414 T1-weighted brain MR images, where each image includes 35 segmented cortical regions.
 Here, all scans are sampled to a 256$\times$256$\times$256 grid with 1mm isotropic voxel.
 The affine spatial normalization and brain extraction are carried out using FreeSurfer \cite{2012FreeSurfer}.
 The images are further cropped into 192$\times$160$\times$192.
 For the LPBA40, we have trained our model on 25 subjects, validated it on 5 subjects and tested it on 5 subjects.
 For the OASIS-1, we have used 324 subjects for model training, 42 subjects for validation and 40 subjects for testing.
+What's more, we use random rotation and flipping to form 12 $\times$ data augmentation.